bittu/rakutenPlayer/README.md

 npm run test
 ```

-This project is depending to proxy URLs:  https://thingproxy.freeboard.io/fetch/
+This project is depending on:  https://thingproxy.freeboard.io/fetch/ to proxy URLs

 Please find the screenshots from this project below: